AlexanderGruebling/DOPP-Ex2/README.md

-# Exercise 2 Dataoriented Programming Paradigms
+# Exercise 2 Dataoriented Programming Paradigms (DOOP)

 ## Exercise Question:
 How is the adoption of renewable energy in Europe evolving?
 How is the adoption of different